What Does It Mean When You Have No Credit Score?

 You have moved to a new country

-Are you one of the millions of people that have moved to a new country, only to find out that your credit score doesn’t transfer?
-You are not alone.
-Many people find themselves in this situation, and it can be quite frustrating.
-Luckily, there are ways to get around this issue.
+Among the millions of immigrants who have come to a new nation only to discover their credit score does not transfer?
+You are not on your alone.
+Many people find themselves in this position, and it may be aggravating.
+Fortunately, one can avoid this problem in several ways.

-If you have open inactive accounts, that account is considered active and will be factored into your credit score.
-In order to improve your credit score, it is important to close any inactive accounts.
-By closing these inactive accounts, you are demonstrating that you are taking measures to improve your credit history.
+Should you have open inactive accounts, that account is regarded as active and will be included in your credit score.
+Closing any dormant accounts will help to raise your credit score.
+Closing these inactive accounts shows that you are trying to better your credit history.

 Your lenders don’t report any information to any of the three credit bureaus